 When looking for an agency to manage your PPC advertising, there are lots of different factors you need to take into account – one of which is how you will be charged.
 Should you opt for fixed fee or percentage of spend?
 In this article, we explain the difference between the two and why we choose […]

-When it comes to AdWords advertising, business owners want to know whether or not their campaigns are effective.
+When it comes to Google Ads advertising, business owners want to know whether or not their campaigns are effective.
 There’s more to this than meets the eye, though.
-In fact, there are eight golden rules for discovering whether your AdWords campaign is effective.
-The two most common answers to the question of campaign efficiency almost always relate […]
+In fact, there are eight golden rules for discovering whether your Google Ads campaign is effective.
+The two most common answers to the question of campaign efficiency […]

 In this article, we discuss three really useful sources that you might not be aware of that provide keyword and search term data.